-Foreign currency risk is the risk that the value of, or the cash flows from, a financial instruments will vary because of exchange rate fluctuations.
-The principal currency giving rise to this risk is the United States dollar (US\$).
+Foreign currency risk is the risk that the value of, or the cash flows from, a financial instrument will vary because of exchange rate fluctuations.
 The company manages the risk by reviewing foreign exchange rate movements and monitoring the extent to which balances are held in foreign currency.
 There was no foreign currency asset or liability at the reporting date.